 - Williams, D, 'The future of newspapers', Newsroom, 8 January 2018, (www.newsroom.co.nz).

 - Wilson, Z, chief reporter, Whanganui Chronicle, careers.govt.nz interview, February 2018.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-They can also move on to become editors or chief reporters and many eventually move into communications or public relations roles.
+Journalists may progress to become editors or chief reporters.
+Many journalists move into communications or public relations roles.

 Journalists may specialise in:

-- print media, which includes working for newspapers or magazines
+- print media, including working for newspapers or magazines